ioncodes/layle.me/content/posts/raceac.md

 author: "Layle"
 slug: "raceac"
 aliases: ["/raceac"]
-title: "RACEAC: Breaking Dead by Daylight's integrity checks"
+title: "RACEAC: Breaking Dead by Daylight's Integrity Checks"
 summary: "In an attempt to stop people from cheating by modifying game files, Dead by Daylight received an update that introduced integrity checks for the pak files/assets.
 Cheating was no longer possible.
 Unless…?"
 tags: ["reverse-engineering", "c++", "game-hacking", "anti-cheat"]
 date: 2021-06-03T22:00:00Z